905 words

 The Final Steps: Letting Git Know You’re a Genius#

-Now you just have to tell Git that you’ve handled it and everything is okay:
+Now you just have to tell Git you’ve handled it and everything is okay:

 Tell Git you’ve resolved the conflict in this file